Erickabarker/Sweets-N-Treats/README.md

 Balsamiq was used to design the wireframes for the project.
 - [Am I Responsive](https://ui.dev/amiresponsive)
 Am I responsive was used to ensure the website is responsive on all devices and to showcase.
+- Unicorn Revealer Chrome Extension was used to solve bugs

 ## _Deployment_